MatthewBryanCC/GarrysMod-MattLibClient/README.md

 3. Download and install CheatEngine 7.2 or higher.

 ## Setup for running on other servers
 **Note:** We do these steps below so we can target the hex value that controls if we can run our lua script on our server.
-We can proceed to join another server and change this value for ourselves at will with CheatEngine.
+We can proceed to join another server and change this value for ourselves, at will, with CheatEngine.

 1. Open Garry's Mod and launch a local multiplayer server with at least 2 slots.
-2. Open CheatEngine and client the computer icon, this will allow you to select Garry's Mod.
+2. Open CheatEngine and click the computer icon, this will allow you to select Garry's Mod.
-3. Go back into Garry's Mod, open the console with the ` key (under escape).
-Type in 'sv_cheats 1'.
+3. Go back into Garry's Mod, open the console with the ` key (tilda key, under escape).
+Type in 'sv_cheats 1'. **You may need to open the options menu and enable the console before you are able to press `.**
 4. Then type in 'sv_allowcslua 100'.
 5. Tab back into CheatEngine.
 In the hex value search bar, type '100'.
 Begin a new search.
 6. Go back into Garry's Mod and open the console, and type 'sv_allowcslua 101'.